 B.E.
 Mays High School is an Atlanta institution, responsible for maintaining a legacy of excellence in education in Southwest Atlanta.
 With many notable alumni, I served as the President of my class while attending, and became a part of the founding group to start the alumni association.
-Serving as the first president, I'm currently serving as the president for 2020-2021.
+Serving as the first president, I'm currently serving as the president for 2020-2022, and as Chairman of the Governance Team (GO Team).
 With a goal to assist current students and teachers through our financial support and career connections, the association has became a pivotal part of the school support network.
 Visit the association's website to learn more about how you can support our efforts and support students of this great institution.

 Celebrating the 2020 Graduates of Mays High School.
 (L to R) Tonjie Clark (Alumni Association Chaplain), JoAnna Potts (Native Atlanta Alliance), Atlanta City Councilman Andre Dickens, Mays Principal Mulanta Wilkins, Mays Student Kamden Dobbs, Atlanta City Councilwoman Andrea Boone, and Greg Clay